-As mentioned earlier, for some queries, only two trees in the 4-R need to be searched.
-In addition, several special cases of the 4-R occur for specific values of the workload parameters.
-If the value of the parameter Ins, the percentage of insertions, is 100%, regions will never be deleted, and thus trees R3 and R4, devoted to non-current data, will be empty.
+Before analyzing the results of the concrete experiments, several issues about the 4-R have to be mentioned.
+First, if a search rectangle does not extend below the y = x axis, only trees R2 and R4 have to be searched because there will not be qualifying entries in the other two trees.
+Answering current timeslice or point queries, only trees R1 and R2 have to be searched because R3 and R4 do not contain any current data.
+Manipulating the workload parameters, several extreme cases of the 4-R are possible.
+If the value of the parameter Ins, the percentage of insertions, is 100%, regions will never be deleted, and thus trees R3 and R4, devoted to noncurrent data, will be empty.
 If the value of the parameter PNow, the percentage of data with valid-time end equal to NOW, is 100%, trees R2 and R4 will be empty because they are devoted to data with fixed valid-time intervals.
 If PNow is 0% then trees R1 and R3 will be empty.
 Thus, it is appropriate to perform specific experiments to investigate properties of the individual trees of the 4-R index.

-5.2.2.
 Experiments With Various Data

 First, experiments were conducted to find out how varying percentages of data having valid-time end equal to NOW influence search and update performance in the four indices.
-Different workloads were constructed with varying values of parameter PNow.
+Different workloads were constructed changing the value of parameter PNow.
 The search and update performance of the four indices with such data are given in Figures 8(a) and 9(a), respectively.

 In general, the GR-tree has the best search performance.
-The 4-R index does not loose much and even outperforms the GR-tree when PNow is 100%, while the two maximumtimestamp-approach-based indices are clearly worse.
-The problem of the latter two is the big overlap and dead space caused by the huge rectangles representing growing bitemporal regions.
+The 4-R index does not loose much and even outperforms the GR-tree when PNow is 100%, while the two maximum-timestamp-approach-based indices are clearly worse.
+The problem of the latter two is big overlap and dead space caused by the huge rectangles representing growing bitemporal regions.
 One of the reasons why the GR-tree is better than the 4-R index is that its pagination (65%) is better than the pagination of the 4-R trees (50% in R3 and 60% in the other trees).
 Another reason is tree R2 in the 4-R index.
 This tree indexes data with non-fixed transaction-time intervals (i.e., current data) by physically storing only "vertical lines."
-Because of the sequential nature of transaction time, the R-tree algorithms in many cases fail to group these vertical lines into nodes with quadratic minimum bounding rectangles.
+Because of the sequential nature of transaction time, the R\-tree algorithms in many cases fail to group these vertical lines into nodes with quadratic minimum bounding rectangles.
 Often minimum bounding rectangles of the nodes in R2 are long in the valid-time direction.
 On the other hand, the transformed queries for R2 are not very long in the valid-time direction, but extend to the very beginning of transaction time.
 Such queries access a lot of nodes with minimum bounding rectangles that are long in valid time, but not many entries (some times none at all) from these nodes qualify for the answer.